sagunms/CarND-Vehicle-Detection/README.md

 ![alt text][output_bboxes]

 This worked great for images but when testing with video frames, the bounding boxes fluctuated at different patches in the image.
 In order to achieve stable tracking of vehicles that were already detected in temporal dimension, I created a `StableHeatMaps` class in `vehicle_lib/heatmap.py` which maintains a historical sum of heat pixels (of same size as the input frame) over 20 frames.
-The class includes private methods `_add_heat()` which adds heat for all pixels that fall within the patch of positive detection by the classifier, and `_apply_threshold()` to remove noise.
+The class includes private methods `_add_heat()` which adds heat for all pixels that fall within the patch of positive detection by the classifier, and `_apply_threshold()` to remove false-positives by thresholding.

 The method `generate()` generates an aggregate sum of heatmap over history of 20 frames which thereby helps to stabalise the predicted bounding boxes.
+I am able to eliminate all false positives as shown in the project video, showing the method works fine.

 ## Video Implementation